gmoellering/visualization-portfolio/part2.md

 <div class="flourish-embed flourish-chart" data-src="visualisation/15228490"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

+### Part I: Wireframes and Storyboards

+[Please click here](https://preview.shorthand.com/tnrkYjssnzVGSFm0) to navigate to my Shorthand page and see the above visualizations in context.

 ### Part II: User Research and Interviews

 **Target Audeince and Interviewee Selection**: My target audience for this story is stakeholders in the defense community to include practitioners, policymakers, and academics.
 At the same time, I also understand that this information could be useful to any informed voter interested in issues pertaining to U.S. national security or global affairs.
 Therefore, my appraoch to finding interview subjects was to diversify.
 I selected one defense practitioner who has been following the Ukraine War and Wagner Group activity very closely over the past two years.
 I then selected one person I would consider an "interested voter" because they take an interest in current events pertaining to national security but are not deeply informed on defense budget issues or Russian military encroachments around the globe.
 My final subject was an artist who is not at all interested in national security issues.
 I thought in interviewing this person I could gauge the stand-alone effectiveness of my visualizations and maybe get valuable feedback on how to make them even more approachable or appealing.